relgukxilef/cross_check/README.md

 4> ntdll!RtlUserThreadStart+0x21
 ```

 `note` adds a key-value pair to a map. `check` looks up a key and writes out a message and a stacktrace if it doesn't match the given value.
 Both key and value can be any object that can be hashed through `std::hash`, `const char[]` or an `std::initializer_list` of such objects.
+If the key is absent in the map, check will pass.

 The library is thread-safe.
 It does not resize the map so there is a chance of false negatives.
 Further, it only stores and compares the hashes of keys and values so there is a small chance of false positives.